 The STA or Start condition is a series of values, like an achievement, that must be true in order to start looking for a leaderboard submission.
 Once the STA is true, the game will activate the other three, and will keep processing them constantly.

 Finally, the Value (VAL) is a special case, and will be taken from memory using the formula stated in the memory box.
+This is the score that gets displayed while the leaderboard is active, and the value that's submitted if SUB is true.

 The memory addresses for STA/CAN/SUB/VAL have the following format: